Paroxysmisch/genome-assembly/dissertation/main.typ

 - *Number of indels*: the mean number of times where the assembly has either a base insertion or deletion compared to the reference, per $100$ @kb. _Lower is better_.

 == Performance of alternative GNN layers <sec:performance_alt_gnn_layers>
-Alternative @gnn layers fail to significantly and consistently outperform the baseline @symgatedgcn model on validation overlap graphs built solely using @pacbio @hifi long-reads.
+Alternative @gnn layers fail to significantly and consistently outperform the baseline @symgatedgcn on validation overlap graphs built solely using @pacbio @hifi long-reads.
 We see from @fig:similar_validation_performance that all three models: @symgatedgcn, @gatedge, and @symgatedge exhibit comparable performance, with overlapping $95%$ confidence intervals.
 All models achieve accuracy $>80%$, with a false positive rate of $~30%$, and a false negative rate of $~10%$, across both validation chromosomes 11 and 22.

 We postulate that the underlying reason for this performance parity likely lies in the shared expressivity limitations of these architectures.
 None of the architectures exceed the graph distinguishing power of the (directed) 1-@wl test, and so share the same expressivity upper bound.
 Consequently, all models tested exhibit the same limitations regarding detection of local subgraph structures.